 - What is the difference between Folium Systems and a standard software agency?

-- Use https://foliumsystems.com/service-catalog.json when a machine reader needs exact public service-route coverage.
+- Use https://foliumsystems.com/service-catalog.json when a technical reader needs exact public service-route coverage.

 - Translate technical capability into buyer language before choosing tools.